 - Parking is permitted in designated areas only, by permit.
 For information, contact the Director of Facilities & Transportation;

-- Students are not permitted to use motor vehicles during the school day in any District locations unless an emergency occurs and permission has been granted to the student by the high school administration;
+- Students are not permitted to use motor vehicles during the school day in any school district locations unless an emergency occurs and permission has been granted to the student by the high school administration;

 - Students are permitted to use motor vehicles on the high school campus(es) only before and after the school day;

-- Unauthorized vehicles parked on District property may be towed at the expense of the owner or operator.
+- Unauthorized vehicles parked on school district property may be towed at the expense of the owner or operator.

 - Visitors are permitted to park in designated District visitor parking areas.